 Adult Degree Program (ADP)

 The coeducational undergraduate program extends study through regional centers across the state, in addition to the home campus in Staunton.
-ADP offers bachelor’s and master’s degrees, certificates, and full teacher licensure.
+ADP offers bachelor’s degrees, certificates, and individual courses.
 The program is designed to be flexible enough to fit adult students’ busy schedules, while maintaining the college’s high academic standards.

 Murphy Deming College of Health Sciences

 Health-related careers continue to be one of the fastest growing segments of the job market.
 There is a consistently high demand for practitioners who can meet the current and projected health care needs of a growing and diverse population.
 The college of health sciences is committed to providing learning opportunities to students aspiring to careers in professions that serve the contemporary health care needs of society.
 At a new campus in Fishersville, the Murphy Deming College of Health Sciences offers doctoral programs in physical therapy (DPT) and occupational therapy (OTD).
 The master of science in physician assistant studies (MSPA) will also be offered, beginning in August of 2015.
 The Murphy Deming College of Health Sciences is committed to fostering the education of future health care professionals who are knowledgeable, competent, compassionate, and ethical, with a strong commitment to human service.

 *For the most current accreditation information concerning Murphy Deming College of Health Sciences, reference www.mbc.edu/health_sciences/about/accreditation.